Roasted Strawberries; a perfect way to convert ordinary strawberries to a juicy, flavorful and delicious version.

 Wash and cut the strawberry greens.
 Chop the strawberries into equal size pieces.
 I cut the small ones in half and the large ones into fours.

 Transfer to a bowl and sprinkle sugar on them.
+Also add the vanilla extract and balsamic vinegar if using.
 Toss them and spread them in a baking tray.

-Place in an oven preheated to 350 F/ 180 C. Bake the strawberries are soft and release some juices.
-Cool to room temperature.
+Place in an oven preheated to 350 F/ 180 C. Bake the strawberries are soft and release some juices (about 25- 40 minutes depending on how soft you want them).

 Transfer to an airtight bottle and refrigerate.
 Use as a topping on yogurt, granola or ice-creams.